unswexplains/unswexplains.github.io/a15628c691a0/content.md

 # Misleading with charts

-- Axis limits.
-Start y-axis at 0.
-- Axis gaps.
+x Axis.
 Don't have gaps in the scales.
-- Scales

-y-Axis limits:
+y-Axis limits.
+Should usually start at 0.

 Bar charts should nearly always start at 0.
 Because the height of the bars means something.